 Another fine example of the post 1910 Middlesex Arms is found in Park Royal

-Although the amended arms are historically attested as being devised in 1910 it is worthy of note that there are several instances of the seaxes appearing with a crown as an additional item of regalia but not within the shield; the frontispiece of this 1861 account of Middlesex in the Domesday Book
+Although the amended arms are historically attested as being devised in 1910 it is worthy of note that there are several instances of the traditional seaxes adorned with a crown as an additional item of regalia but not within the shield; the frontispiece of this 1861 account of Middlesex in the Domesday Book

 this elaborate stonework in Sunbury

-Whilst the latter’s date is unknown, it may have been commissioned after the council adopted its new arms, the fact that the crown is not shown as part of the design on the shield itself but sits over it, suggests that it is not a formal set of arms but an artistic enhancement, predating the 1910 award of arms to the council.
+Whilst the Sunbury monument’s date is unknown, it may have been commissioned after the council adopted its new arms, the fact that the crown is not shown as part of the design on the shield itself but sits over it, suggests that it is not a formal set of arms but an artistic enhancement, predating the 1910 award of arms to the council.
 With the same arrangement in the 1861 publication and on the military badge, it seems plausible that the combination of crown and seaxes was already a common theme, which may have further inspired the design of the new arms eventually adopted by Middlesex County Council.